Term of the Moment

 Web1 and Web2

-In the mid-1990s, the first version of the Web was mostly static content that was provided by website creators.
-In the 2000s, the so-called Web 2.0, or simply Web2, added dynamic content from websites, but more significantly, from users on blogs, wikis and social networks.
-Web2 saw an explosion of user content and opinion on every subject known to mankind.
+In the mid-1990s, the first version of the Web was mostly static content provided by website creators.
+In the 2000s, the so-called Web 2.0, or Web2, added dynamic content from websites, but more significantly, from users on blogs, wikis and social networks.
+Web2 saw an explosion of user content on social media and opinion on every subject known to mankind.
+Everyone was enabled to publish their thoughts and opinions to everyone else.

 Under Web2, the general public provides the information, but tech behemoths such as Google and Meta (Facebook) make fortunes from it.
 Amazon sells tons of merchandise from users' freely given product reviews as well.
 As a result, Web3 is expected to counter this phenomenon by bringing control back to individuals.
-A prime example is the Cirus Foundation's approach to paying users for the data they routinely give away (see Cirus platform).
-Time will tell.
+Another example is the Cirus Foundation's approach to paying users for the data they routinely give away (see Cirus platform).
 See Web 1.0, Web 2.0 and user-friendly crypto address.

 Years Ago, It Was the Semantic Web